PavanUriti/Ecommerce/README.md

 ## Introduction

-This assignment focuses on building a microservices-based system for a simple e-commerce application using Node.js, MongoDB, RabbitMQ, Redis, and Cloudinary.
+This project focuses on building a microservices-based system for a simple e-commerce application using Node.js, MongoDB, RabbitMQ, Redis, and Cloudinary.
 The system will handle user authentication, product management, and order processing, with a strong emphasis on concurrency control, high availability and rate limiting.

 ## Microservices Architecture